-In October 2019, Ping moved from his orphanage to the Peace House.
-Funded entirely by the generosity of Holt’s donors, the Peace House cares for approximately 35 children a year.
+In October 2019, Ping moved from his orphanage to Peace House.
+Funded entirely by the generosity of Holt’s donors, Peace House cares for approximately 35 children a year.
 At the foster home, children receive round-the-clock care from a specially trained team of caregivers who help the children grow strong enough for surgery and to make a full recovery afterwards.

 “This is the place where children receive the best care,” a Peace House caregiver said, explaining the purpose of the facility.
 “We take children who no one thinks have any value, children who are sick or suffering, and nurse them back to health.”

-While staying at the Peace House, Ping had the chance to be assessed by specialists in Beijing.
+While staying at Peace House, Ping had the chance to be assessed by specialists in Beijing.
 They determined that he would need several surgeries to correct his wrists and hands, but he would have to become stronger in order to receive the surgery.

-So for one month, Ping lived at the Peace House where he received nutritious meals and attentive round-the-clock care.
+So for one month, Ping lived at Peace House where he received nutritious meals and attentive round-the-clock care.
 And at the end of November, he was finally strong enough.
 He had his first surgery, and it was a great success!

 To help Ping’s wrists grow correctly, the doctors placed external fixators.
 For months after the procedure, they would have to be cleaned and adjusted daily to gradually straighten out his bones.

-And it’s at this time, after surgery, when the Peace House becomes even more critically important for children.
+And it’s at this time, after surgery, when Peace House becomes even more critically important for children.